-\paragraph{Evaluation results} Table~\ref{tab:model:results} presents quantitative evaluation results in terms of (\textit{i}) intent accuracy, (\textit{ii}) sentence accuracy, and (\textit{iii}) slot F1 (see Section~\ref{sec:setup:metrics}).
-The first part of the table refers to previous works, whereas the second part presents our experiments and it is separated with a double horizontal line.
-The evaluation results confirm that our model performs constantly better then current state-of-the-art baselines, which supports the effectiveness of the approach.
+\paragraph{Evaluation Results} Table~\ref{tab:model:results} presents quantitative evaluation results in terms of (\textit{i}) intent accuracy, (\textit{ii}) sentence accuracy, and (\textit{iii}) slot F1 (see Section~\ref{sec:setup:metrics}).
+The first part of the table refers to previous work, whereas the second part presents our experiments and is separated with a double horizontal line.
+The evaluation results confirm that our model performs better then the current state-of-the-art (SOTA).

-While, models become more accurate, the absolute difference between two experiments becomes smaller and smaller, thus a better measurement is needed.
-Hereby, we introduce a fine-grained measure, i.e.,~\textit{Relative Error Reduction} (RER) percentage, which is defined as the proportion of absolute error reduced by a $model_{a}$ compared to $model_{b}$.